-Massachusetts-native Jessica Darfoor came to Northeastern University with a love of literature and an interest in the health sciences.
+Massachusetts native Jessica Darfoor came to Northeastern University with a love of literature and an interest in health sciences.
 Through her NU experience, Jessica was able to pursue both of those interests and more.
-Jessica commenced in May 2018 with a B.A. in English and minors in health science and political science.
+Jessica graduated in May 2018 with a B.A. in English and minors in Health Science and Political Science.

 Jessica knew that she wanted literature to be part of her college experience.
 During her freshman year, she sought out literature courses to balance her health sciences course load.
-Noting this, Jessica’s academic advisor inquired whether she wanted to declare an English minor.
-It was then Jessica realized she did not want English to be her minor—she wanted it to be her major.
-Health sciences became her minor, and she would later pick up a political science minor, due to her emerging interests in public health and health policy.
+Noting this, Jessica’s academic advisor inquired whether or not she wanted to declare an English minor.
+It was then that Jessica realized she did not want English to be her minor—she wanted it to be her major.
+Health Sciences became her minor, and she would later pick up a Political Science minor, due to her emerging interests in public health and health policy.

 “I’m interested in learning more about the human condition, learning more about the way people really tick in order to help them.
 I think that through literature and reading and writing to the degree that we do within the major, you really get a good understanding of that.”

 Jessica bookended her English studies at NU with classes taught by Professor Patrick Mullen.
 Through her introduction to and practice of close reading, Jessica deepened her appreciation of the writer’s craft and its impact.
 Small ENGL class sizes gave her the opportunity to make a strong impression, as well.

 “It was really nice to have a professor who remembered me from freshman year.
 He even pointed out that my Capstone project contained some of the things I had been thinking about in that Introduction to Literature class.
 It was really cool to see it all come full circle.”